I'On, Mount Pleasant, South Carolina

-I'On is a mixed-use New Urbanist "Traditional Neighborhood Development (TND)" style community located in Mt.
-Pleasant, South Carolina, United States just northeast of Charleston.
-I'On was one of the earliest full-time residential new urbanist communities developed in the US.
+I'On is a mixed-use New Urbanist Traditional Neighborhood Development (TND) style community located in Mount Pleasant, South Carolina, United States just northeast of Charleston.
+I'On was one of the earliest full-time residential New Urbanist communities developed in the US.

 Location and origin

 I'On is approximately three miles (5 km) east of the Arthur Ravenel Bridge, which connects Charleston and Mount Pleasant.
-Adjacent to the I'on Club is East Cooper Montessori Charter School, the first public charter Montessori school in the state.
+Adjacent to the I'On Club is East Cooper Montessori Charter School, the first public charter Montessori school in the state.